If you look outside, you can see the electrical overhead system which is used for the transmission and distribution of electricity.

 What is Electrical Insulator?

-The electrical insulator is a device which provides the required insulation between the line conductor and earth.
-Due to this insulation, leakage current can’t flow from line conductor to earth.
+The electrical insulator is a device that provides the required insulation between the line conductor and the earth.
+Due to this insulation, leakage current can’t flow from the line conductor to the earth.

 The basic definition of the insulator:

 Insulator is a material or a device which restrics the flow of free electrons (or charge).